fls-bioinformatics-core/auto_process_ngs/docs/source/10xgenomics.rst

     -r : specify the location of the primary data for the run -l : optionally, specify the lane numbers
     -o : specify the output directory
+    --ignore-dual-index:
+         force cellranger to ignore dual indexing on runs which have it

 See also :ref:`10xgenomics-additional-options`.